Leslie Wilkie: Art career

 1931 drawing by Wilkie of part of Adelaide Destitute Asylum.

-Wilkie came first into notice in 1902 when he showed some very promising work at the Victorian Artists' Society exhibition.
-He went to Europe in 1904 for further study, and after his return to Australia was appointed acting master of the drawing school at Melbourne while Frederick McCubbin was on leave.
-Wilkie was elected a member of the council of the Victorian Artists Society, and was one of the founders of the Australian Art Association and its honorary secretary for three years.

 He occupied a studio, during WW1 and into the early 1920s, on the fourth floor in the Austral buildings 115-119 Collins Street, Melbourne, where John Mather, Charles E. Gordon-Frazer, Alexander Colquhoun and the photographer J.W.
 Lindt also practiced.
 A brief profile of Wilkie after his return from Europe appeared in a 1907 edition of The Native companion, which mentions also that he sat for a bronze bust by G. Web Gilbert.
 In 1919 Colquhoun also wrote a short biography of Wilkie for the biannual Art in Australia.

 Reception

-Wilkie was for several years, an illustrator on the staff of The Argus and The Australasian, and was briefly the art critic for The Age newspaper, and himself, from 1901, received several early reviews in The Bulletin that declared his art 'promising', but others after 1907 that were less complimentary about his use of colour and lack of 'grace' or 'charm' in drawing.
+Wilkie was for several years, an illustrator on the staff of The Argus and The Australasian, and was briefly the art critic for The Age newspaper, and from 1901, received several early reviews himself in The Bulletin that declared his art 'promising', but others after 1907 that were less complimentary about his use of colour and lack of 'grace' or 'charm' in drawing.

+A member of the Australian Art Association under President W. B. McInnes in 1912, Wilkie was made secretary, replaced by Edward Officer in 1914, after whose death Wilkie resumed the position in 1923.

 By 1914, starting with a Punch review of a show in his studio, he became recognised as a successful portraitist.
-John Shirlow commented that 'the distinctive charm of the best of Wllkle's work is his tenderly sympathetic observation of the character of girlhood, and of young womanhood,' that assured him an 'honoured place' in the genre.
+John Shirlow commented that 'the distinctive charm of the best of Wilkle's work is his tenderly sympathetic observation of the character of girlhood, and of young womanhood,' that assured him an 'honoured place' in the genre.

+In the fourth Australian Art Association annual exhibition at the Athenaeum, opened by the Governor and his A.D.C. the screenwriter Capt.
+Conant in October 1916, "vibrating light" in Wilkie's study of an interior was praised in an upbeat Argus review.

+The Herald critic James Stuart MacDonald (an Association member himself) of the subject of Leslie Wilkie's Bonnie Jean hung in the organisation's 1925 show, wrote that it depicted "A sweet little girl in which every bit of girlish sweetness is conveyed".

 Gallery director

-In September 1926 Wilkie was appointed curator of the Art Gallery of South Australia at Adelaide replacing the recently resigned H. van Raalte, and proved himself a popular and most efficient and painstaking officer.
-He moved from Melbourne to Trevorten Avenue, Glenunga to take up the post.
+In August 1926, Association member Leslie Wilkie was invited to apply for the curatorship at the Art Gallery of South Australia in Adelaide, interviewed, and appointed on 1 September 1925, then farewelled by his Art Association comrades at the Ritz Cafe before his departure for Adelaide on the 29th, moving from Melbourne to Trevorten Avenue, Glenunga to take up the post.
+In replacing the recently resigned H. van Raalte, Wilkie proved popular.

-Elected to the Royal Drawing Society, London in 1930, Wilkie became president of the SA Society of Artists 1932-35, with which organisation he exhibited a portrait of his daughter Jean, a frequent model, in their 1932 Spring Exhibition.
+Elected to the Royal Drawing Society, London in 1930, Wilkie became president of the Royal South Australian Society of Arts 1932-35, with which organisation he exhibited a portrait of his daughter Jean, a frequent model, in their 1932 Spring Exhibition.

 In 1934 Wilkie joined a University of Adelaide anthropological expedition to Central Australia where he painted portraits of First Nations people near Cooper Creek.
 The portraits were later exhibited at the Art Gallery of South Australia.